+After visiting the doctor, it will be determined what treatments such as surgery or physical therapy are needed for your recovery.
 Make sure to ask for copies of your medical records and any billing statements associated with your medical care.
 These records will be important to have on hand during the insurance claims process, as well as if you file a personal injury lawsuit.

-Q: What if I don’t have a doctor?
+What if I don’t have a doctor?

 If you do not have a doctor, we may be able to help you find one.
 Contact us today to discuss options for your treatment.

-Q: What if the other driver doesn’t have insurance?
+What if the other driver doesn’t have insurance?

 Texas law requires all people who drive in Texas to pay for the accidents they cause.
 Most drivers do this by buying auto liability insurance, also known as car insurance.